solana-foundation/solana-improvement-documents/proposals/0159-relax-transaction-signature-constraints.md

-The Solana protocol currently prohibits block producers from including transactions with any invalid signature whether that signature be the fee-payer signature, other transaction-level signatueres or precompile instruction-level signatures.
+The Solana protocol currently prohibits block producers from including transactions with any invalid signature whether that signature be the fee-payer signature, other transaction-level signatures or precompile instruction-level signatures.
 This constraint is not ideal since block producers may have to do work to verify all of the signatures used in a transaction without a guarantee that they can receive a fee from the transaction.